Eating meat-free doesn’t mean you’ll be skimping on protein and iron.

 So, with that being said, yes, you can get enough iron from plant foods if you’re not also simultaneously consuming foods that impede the absorbability of iron!

 Getting enough protein and iron from plant foods is easy, as long as you eat a wide variety of foods.

 With that being said, some plant-based foods are particularly high in protein and iron.

 If you choose to include these foods in your diet, be sure to pair them with vitamin C-containing foods as well!
 Vitamin C will help your body absorb the iron found in plant foods much better.

-For example, combining chia seeds in a glass of freshly squeezed orange juice will ensure you absorb all of the iron from the chia seeds!
+For example, combining chia seeds in a glass of freshly squeezed orange juice (I love the Hurom Citrus Juicer!) will ensure you absorb all of the iron from the chia seeds!

 Or, you could make a smoothie with spinach, oranges, mixed berries, and some pitted Medjool dates.